 Celebrate Hawaiian History Month Online!

-Hawaiʻi Ponoʻī Coalition is proud to present the first ever Hawaiian History Month!
+Hawaiʻi Ponoʻī Coalition is proud to present the first ever Hawaiian History Month in 2020!
 In celebration of

 Queen Liliʻuokalani's 182nd birthday, we are holding 5 (five) weeks of virtual events throughout the month of September.
 Join us every Wednesday at 9am, Friday at 6pm, and Saturday at 4pm.

 As part of the Hawai‘i Pono‘ī Coalition’s first annual Hawaiian History Month, we have launched a special Empower the Palace fundraising effort to support The Friends of Iolani Palace.